 1000minds’ ‘secret spice’ is a method we invented and christened ‘PAPRIKA’.

-The method is gently (non-technically) explained below.
-In addition, more detailed and technically-oriented information is available from these ‘external’ sources:
+The method is briefly explained below.
+In addition, more detailed and technically-oriented information is available from the following sources:

 - For an overview, read the Wikipedia article.

 - For technical details, see our journal article: P Hansen & F Ombler (2008), “A new method for scoring multi-attribute value models using pairwise rankings of alternatives”, Journal of Multi-Criteria Decision Analysis 15, 87-107.